-c.
-347-420), was a priest and theologian who translated Jerome's Bible was later donated to the monastery of most of the Bible into Latin in 382 AD.
-His translation, Santa Maria de Belém, of the Order of Saint Jerome in found here, was in time known as the Vulgate.
-Portugal.
-During Napoleon's first invasion of Portugal, his troops were led by General Andoche Junot, who took The Vulgate was the official Latin version of Bibles this document back to France in 1808.
-After the downfall printed since the 16th century, recognised as such by of Napoleon, King Louis XVIII returned it to Portugal, the the Catholic Church at the Council of Trent (1545-1563).
-Bible arrived back to the Jerome's Order, the Jerónimos The Clementine edition of the Vulgate (1592) stood as in 1815.
-This is typical of medieval codices, which often the standard Bible text of the Roman Rite until 1979, had an adventurous history. when the Nova Vulgata was promulgated.
+Jerome's Bible was later donated to the monastery of Santa Maria de Belém, of the Order of Saint Jerome in Portugal.
+During Napoleon's first invasion of Portugal, his troops were led by General Andoche Junot, who took this document back to France in 1808.
+After the downfall of Napoleon, King Louis XVIII returned it to Portugal, the Bible arrived back to the Jerome's Order, the Jerónimos in 1815.
+This is typical of medieval codices, which often had an adventurous history.